A simple, small change can have a huge impact on your future.

 Arrange to have official copies of all university or college transcripts sent directly to our Systems & Records Office from each school.

-Request that your high school send us an official copy of your last transcript.
+Request that your high school sends us an official copy of your last transcript.

 Include the $40 application fee.